ejms116/ftl-stats-tracker/README.md

   > This typically occurs when these values are affected by events during a run.

-## Limitations

-- this program is based on comparing the save files.
-Since the save files are made to restore the current situation they don't contain all the information the players might be interested in.
-For example it is not possible (to my knowledge) to gather data about the player or enemy hitting or missing shots or what they were targeting
-- since the game only writes a new save file based on certain conditions it can be very difficult trying to guess what actually happened in the game just from comparing the save files.
-For example the scrap can change from many different things: buying upgrades, event reward, selling items, extra scrap from SRA.
-Because of this a lot of things in the program is somewhat fragile
-- I'm currently working on improving on some things but it will probably never be possible to achieve 100% accuracy
-- in order to recreate the ship status for every beacon the program adds "Error-Events" with the difference for the specific resource (scrap, fuel, missiles, drone-parts).
-This usually happens when these values were affected by events.

 ## Known errors (currently working on)
 Here are things that will currently not be tracked correctly